graphile/postgraphile-lambda-example/README.md

 ### Phases

-Each phase depends on the previous non-optional phase; so if an earlier phase rebuilds all later phases must also.
+The system operates based on a number of phases.
+Each phase depends on the previous non-optional phase; so if an earlier phase rebuilds then all later phases must also rebuild.

 #### Phase 1: build postgraphile: `scripts/build`

-Uses webpack to produce a single JS file containing all that is necessary.
+Uses webpack to produce a single JS file containing all that is necessary, using `src/index.js` as the entry point.

 Compiles `src/**` to `dist/`